Porn star offers to repay $130,000 in dispute over alleged Trump affair

 The New York Times reported last week that the president’s lawyer had secretly obtained a temporary restraining order to prevent Clifford from speaking out about her alleged affair with Trump.

-Clifford in turn sued Trump for the right to speak about the “intimate relationship” she claims they had, saying he never signed the agreement to keep her quiet.
+Clifford in turn sued Trump for the right to speak about the“intimate relationship” she claims they had, saying he never signed the agreement to keep her quiet.

 Clifford could be subjected to a $1 million penalty if she broke the nondisclosure agreement she signed.
 Avenatti told CNN over the weekend that at least 10 people had offered to pay the penalty if she would discuss the alleged affair.